What Is a Qualifying Life Event (QLE) for Health Insurance?

 What If You Don't Qualify for Special Enrollment?

-If you do not qualify for special enrollment because you did not have a qualifying life event, then you can look into applying for Medicaid or the Children's Health Insurance Program (CHIP).
+If you do not qualify for special enrollment because you did not have a qualifying life event, you can look into applying for Medicaid or the Children's Health Insurance Program (CHIP).

-If you do not qualify for those, you may also consider looking into membership health insurance or temporary health insurance.
+If you do not qualify for those, you may consider looking into membership health insurance or temporary health insurance.
 Temporary or short-term health insurance is not a good long-term option but may offer you a temporary solution to make sure you have health insurance while you wait for the next open enrollment period.